We strive for good attendance!

 Holidays in Term Time

 Amendments have been made by the Secretary of State to the 2006 regulations in the Education (Pupil Registration) (England) (Amendment) Regulations 2013.
-These amendments, as described below, will come into force on 1 September 2013.

 No holidays will be authorised during term time unless the reasons are considered ‘exceptional’.
 Family holidays, birthdays, anniversaries, weddings or holidays due to work commitments will not be considered as ‘exceptional circumstances’, and therefore will not be authorised.